 Comparison group data are included to provide a context for interpreting your institution's statistics.
-If your institution did not predefine a Custom Comparison Group for this report (by June 15, 2005), NCES selected a comparison group for you based on the institutional characteristics detailed immediately above the listing of the comparison group institutions.
+If your institution did not define a Custom Comparison Group for this report by June 30, 2006, NCES selected a comparison group for you based on the institutional characteristics detailed immediately above the listing of the comparison group institutions.
+(If the Carnegie Classification of Institutions of Higher Education was used as an institutional characteristic in the definition of a comparison group, the 2000 version was used.)
 The comparison group used in this report may not reflect your institution's peer group or you may wish to compare your institution to multiple groups of institutions.
 The Executive Peer Tool (ExPT) (see http://nces.ed.gov/ipedspas/expt) can be used to produce the figures in this report for different groups of institutions.